-Microdermabrasion is a quick and convenient procedure and has become very popular with patients showing the early signs of aging, sun exposure and other facial imperfections.
+Microdermabrasion is a quick and convenient treatment.
+It has become very popular with patients showing the early signs of aging, sun exposure and other skin imperfections.

 In addition to the face, microdermabrasion can be successfully used on the neck, arms and hands.
 It is also beneficial for patients with darker skin types.
+It can be used on any skin color without the fear of disturbing the pigment.
 This rejuvenation method is generally indicated for:

 - Dull, oily or leathery skin texture

 - Exfoliating and suctioning clogged pores in acne cases

 - Polishing and reducing fine lines

 - Mild acne scarring